pmeaney/server012325-debian-and-nginxproxymgr/README.md

 - [ ] Mention in Readme that if you want to use CICD on your server, you'll need a 2nd, no-pass ssh key.
   - General server bootup & interaction key, as a developer.
 Place the public key on: DigitalOcean, Github (so you can clone stuff on your server-- add to user account keys), Terraform (i.e. this last one is via one pass env var)
   - A CICD key for your CICD Runner to interact with the server.
 Place the public key on: DigitalOcean, Github (add to user account keys).
 Place private key into a repo secret, on the project that will CICD deploy (e.g. portfolio site)
+- [ ] ## Automate the following things on Nginx Proxy Manager via CLI commands:
+  - Set up proxy hosts for a given set of domains/subdomains
+    - via postgres config
+    - via NPM's API (as an alternative)
+  - Enable Let's Encrypt for a given set of domains/subdomains

 ## Table of Contents